diyessi/explications/content/articles/srt1.md

 Two registers are used for arithmetic operations:
  - `AC` is a 38 bit *accumulator* register with bits `S`, `Q`, `P`, `1-35` from high to low.
 The `Q` and `P` bits extend the arithmetic range available for some intermediate results.
 When `AC` is written to memory, the `Q` and `P` bits are not written to memory, and when memory is written to `AC`, `Q` and `P` will be 0.
- - `MQ` is a 36 bit *multiplier quotient* register Some instructions treat the pair of `AC` and `MQ` similar to a wide register.
+ - `MQ` is a 36 bit *multiplier quotient* register Some operations treat the pair of `AC` and `MQ` similar to a wide register.

 ## Linkage for SQRT